Meenu5/Design-of-Boomerang/README.md

 ## Trajectory simulation of Boomerang by modelling non-linear equations of motion
 Predicting the trajectory of boomerang is a complex task due to the complicated aerodynamics involved in the motion.
 In this project, we aim to compute the trajectory given a set of initial conditions at the time of launch.
-From the above analysis we should be able to decide how to throw the boomerang to reach a particular point in space under a specified time constraint
+From the above analysis we should be able to decide how to throw the boomerang to reach a particular point in space under a specified time constraint.

 ![Boomerang](./figures/boomerang.png)
 ![Boomerang Launcher](./figures/launch.png)